 Links to some of the most frequently used IRBs by our affiliates:

 Links to Human Subjects certifications required by J-PAL and IPA for their research staff:

 Research Manuals [back to top]

-The *Research Manuals section on SharePoint aggregates guidelines, manuals, and documentation about J-PAL protocols across the research process.
-This runs the gamut from big-picture project management documentation such as our *Research Protocols checklist to more niche topics such as *tips for batch programming.
+The Research Manuals section on Google Drive aggregates guidelines, manuals, and documentation about J-PAL protocols across the research process.
+This runs the gamut from big-picture project management documentation such as our Research Protocols checklist to more niche topics such as tips for batch programming.

-Manuals are separated by stage of the research process and can be browsed according to the following categories:
+Manuals are separated by stage of the research process and can be browsed in google drive.

 Staff Training [back to top]

-The objective of the training is to provide staff with the theoretical and technical training needed to design and coordinate high-quality research studies in the field.
-Ideally, all who attend have been working on a research project for at least 3-6 months; however it is open to individuals with tenure outside of that range.
+The objective of the training is to provide staff with the theoretical and technical foundations to design and coordinate high-quality research studies in the field.
+Ideally, all who attend have been working on a research project for at least 3-6 months; however, it is open to individuals with tenure outside of that range.

 - Research ethics